-- 1. Bone pain: because of proliferation of WBCs in bone marrow.
-Relieved with analgesics. - 2.
-Leukocytosis. - 3.
-Bruises, bleeding gum and nose bleeding: Due to drop in platelet count. - 4.
-Headache displacement -> Planelet development il ilso al lo - 5.
+- Bone pain: because of proliferation of WBCs in bone marrow.
+Relieved with analgesics. - Leukocytosis. - Bruises, bleeding gum and nose bleeding: Due to drop in platelet count. - Headache - 5.
 Fatigue: can be prolonged up to one year. - 6.
 Back pain. - 7.
-Hepatic problems: reversible with discontinuation of the drug - 8.
-Diarrhea or constipation.
+Hepatic problems: reversible with discontinuation of the drug - Diarrhea or constipation.
+8.

-- 9. Malaise.
+- Malaise.

 - 10. Fever

 - 11. Splenomegally

 - 12. Splenic rupture is a rare but serious.

 - 13. Inflammation around the injection site.

 - 14. Abdominal pain

 - 15. Edema in hands and feet, peripheral edema and pleural or pericardial effusions due to a capillary leak syndrome.

 - 16. Insomnia.

 - 17. Arthralgias & myalgias.